Hometown Tales: Glasgow

 In these pages on Glasgow, you’ll find two unique memoirs.
 ‘The Old Asylum in the Woods’ is an intimate account of growing up in the shadow of Woodilee Hospital by author of The Gracekeepers and The Gloaming, Kirsty Logan.
 ‘A Glasgow Sang’ is a deeply personal journey on foot through the city, from Kelvin Way Bridge to George Square to the statue of La Pasionaria, by Paul McQuade

 Out There: An Anthology of Scottish LGBT Writing

 In the year that Scotland voted on independence from the rest of the UK, Zoe Strachan edited a definitive anthology of prose writing from Scotland's leading and emerging gay writers, including the likes of Ali Smith, Louise Welsh, Jackie Kay, Ronald Frame, Toni Davidson and many others.
 Paul McQuade contributes ‘Per Aspera ad Astra’.

-Paul McQuade’s debut story collection, forthcoming.
+Paul McQuade’s debut story collection, forthcoming in 2020.
 More information soon.

 The Best of British Fantasy 2018

 The Best of British Fantasy contains over twenty brilliant stories of the strange and fantastic.
 These stories range from traditional sword and sorcery to contemporary fantasy, written by a mix of established fantasy authors, new voices, and even those who are not usually associated with genre fiction.
 It comes packed with mermaids, impossible quizzes, sorcerous rogues, magic swords, towering monsters, ghostly lovers, unreachable islands, numerous apocalypses, a particularly irritating local councillor, and bees.